-Honesty Code: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.
+Honesty Code: The University Academic Honesty Code and the Student Policy eHandbook Rules and Regulations pertaining to Cheating will apply to this class.
 As a professional, the student is expected to uphold the standards of academic integrity.
-It is the student's responsibility to understand appropriate use of the work of others, and that which constitutes plagiarism (see the Tiger Cub, also the APA Manual).
+It is the student's responsibility to understand appropriate use of the work of others, and that which constitutes plagiarism (see the Student Policy eHandbook - URL is www.auburn.edu/studentpolicies.
 Collaborative assignments and individual assignments will be clearly indicated.

-Accommodations: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
-If you have a conflict with my office hours, an alternative time can be arranged.
+Accommodations: Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
 To set up this meeting, please contact me by e-mail.
-Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
-If you do not have an Accommodation Memo but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT).
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT).

 Electronic and wireless devices: Students will turn off phones and other wireless devices upon beginning of class.
 If you wish to use laptops in class, you must ask the professor for individual permission.
-Laptops may ONLY be used for KINE 3260 Blackboard notes.
+Laptops may ONLY be used for KINE 3260 CANVAS notes.
 If there is ever a cause to believe otherwise, then laptops will not be allowed.

-Email and Blackboard: Communication with the professor outside of class can be done using Tiger mail.
-Additionally, course materials (assignment guidelines, rubrics, lecture outlines, and additional resources) are posted on Blackboard.
+Email and CANVAS: Communication with the professor outside of class can be done using OUTLOOK.
+Additionally, course materials (assignment guidelines, rubrics, lecture outlines, and additional resources) are posted on CANVAS.